 Ability Score Increase.
 Your Wisdom score increases by 1.
 Stone Molder.
 You learn the mold earth cantrip.
-When you reach 3rd level, you can cast the meld into stone spell, but only as a ritual and only on yourself.

 Stone Walk.
 You are able to pass through stone and earth.
-You gain a burrow speed of 10 feet, but you cannot breathe while burrowing in this manner and must hold your breath.
+You gain a burrow speed of 10 feet and can only burrow through nonmagical earth and stone.
+In addition, you leave a Small-sized tunnel behind you wherever you burrow.